OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-20.md

 ## Acts 20:8

-There were many lamps in the upper room where we were assembled.
+The upper room where we were assembled was well-lit with many lamps.

 ## Acts 20:9